VashJuan/DiscoBox/README.md

-Circuit Python libraries included in the base product are listed in the right column at (https://circuitpython.org/board/adafruit_feather_rp2040_prop_maker/) Additional libraries are gfenerally only from the AdaFruit curated libraries at:
+Circuit Python libraries included in the base product are listed in the right column at (https://circuitpython.org/board/adafruit_feather_rp2040_prop_maker/) Additional libraries are generally only from the AdaFruit curated libraries at:
 (https://circuitpython.org/libraries)

 There are additional libraries available in the Community Bundle, but we aren't currently